Tezeract3/coronavirusdemo/README.md

 ## Project: Live update corona virus details

 ### What is this project about?

- - a
+- Demonstrates COVID-19 statistics according to the relevant country selected.
- - b
+- Fetches real time data through a http api and displays the relevant data.
- - c
+- Provides general details regarding the virus.

 ### How to run this project on emulator?